 In both the north and south, atrocities appear to have declined in 1959.
 Though the years between 1960 and 1963 were marked by increased skirmishes in the countryside, and a series of coups in Saigon, it appears that the number of civilian deaths was below 5,000 per year.
 This is the only period of time between 1945 and 1975 where that is the case.

-We code this case primarily based on the targeting of civilians during the armed conflict, since that is the primary cause of civilian deaths.
+We code this case based on the targeting of civilians during the armed conflict, since that is the primary cause of civilian deaths.
 Hence, it is coded as ending through a defeat of perpetrators by domestic forces and the withdrawal of international forces.
 We also note that there were multiple victim groups and that the initiator, the Vietnamese forces, were not the primary perpetrator.
-The post-war period concludes through a process of normalization, but because there are two new regimes in power we do not use this coding (which we reserve for cases where the same regime was in power before and through the ending of mass atrocities).
+Violence during the post-war period occurred under two new regimes, and diminishing through a process of normalization as the regimes consolidated power, but remains under our threshold.

 Banens, Mak.
 2000.
 Vietnam: A Reconstitution of its 20th Century Population History (Tokyo: Asian Historical Statistics (AHSTAT) COE Project, Hitotsubashi University, Tokyo, January.